Gravqc/Kube-Queue/README.md

 ### Why?

-Ingress routes based on Host header.
+Ingress routes using the Host header.

-This makes your browser resolve:
+This maps:

 ```
 kubequeue.local → localhost